 AP FACT CHECK: False claims flood Trump-Biden debate

-WASHINGTON -- President Donald Trump unleashed a torrent of fabrications and fear-mongering in a belligerent debate with Joe Biden, at one point claiming that the U.S. death toll would have been 10 times higher under the Democrat because he wanted open borders in the pandemic.
-Biden preached no such thing.

-Trump barreled into the debate Tuesday night as unconstrained by the facts as at his rallies, but this time having his campaign opponent and frequently the Fox News moderator, Chris Wallace, calling him out in real time, or trying.
-Biden stumbled on the record at times as the angry words flew from both men on the Cleveland stage.
+WASHINGTON -- President Donald Trump and Democratic rival Joe Biden sparred Tuesday in their first of three debates, hoping to sway undecided voters planning to cast ballots by mail and in person in the final weeks leading up to the Nov.
+3 election.

-A look at how some of their statements from Cleveland stack up with the facts in the first of three scheduled presidential debates for the Nov.
-3 election:
+A look at how their statements from Cleveland stack up with the facts:

 Trump repeatedly, and falsely, claims to have banned travel from China.
 He restricted it.